FS Industries ENGINEERED STEEL PRODUCTS

 upon steel sleeves

-wire rope IWRC resists crushing better than FC
+IWRC resists crushing better than FC ropes

 Saves Money